Neural Projected Quantum Dynamics: a systematic study: Numerical Experiments

 \subsection{Large-scale experiments}

-We now demonstrate the applicability of our methods to the simulation of large-scale systems.
+We now demonstrate the effectiveness of our methods for simulating large-scale quantum dynamics.
 We again focus on the quench dynamics of the TFIM, this time on a $10\times 10$ lattice and for the more challenging quench from $h = \infty$ to $h = h_c/10$.

-While no exact solution exists at this scale for direct comparison, this problem has been previously studied with alternative methods.
-Specifically, our results shown in \cref{fig:Mx_10x10}, for times up to $Jt=2$, demonstrate strong agreement with both the iPEPS reference data from Ref.~\cite{Czarnik2019} and the largest tVMC simulations reported in Ref.~\cite{Schmitt_2020}.
-Although iPEPS simulations are performed directly in the thermodynamic limit, we find that even simulations on an $8 \times 8$ lattice (not shown) are already in good agreement with these results.
+While no exact solution is available at this scale, this problem is widely used as a benchmark in quantum dynamics, allowing for comparison with established methods.

-To validate the robustness of our approach, we employ two different network architectures.
-A CNN with configuration $\bm \Theta = (5,4,3;6)$ is used to explore the regime where $N_s \gg N_p$, while a Vision Transformer (ViT) with $\bm \Theta = (2,12,6,4;6)$ is employed to access the opposite regime where $N_s \ll N_p$.
-In both cases, we find good agreement between the predictions of these models, underscoring the effectiveness of p-tVMC in yielding consistent results across different architectures, provided they are sufficiently expressive.
-Although ViTs have been applied to study ground states \cite{Viteritti2023}, this work is the first to employ them for simulating quantum dynamics.
-Our results highlight the potential of ViTs in dynamical simulations.
+In \cref{fig:Mx_10x10}, we present results obtained using the S-LPE-3 integration scheme (c.f.~\cref{sec:split-schemes}) for times up to $Jt = 2$ where comparison with existing results is meaningful.
+To rigorously evaluate our approach, we utilize two architectures: a CNN with configuration $\bm \Theta_{\rm CNN} = (5,4,3;6)$ to explore the regime $N_s \gg N_p$, and a Vision Transformer (ViT) with $\bm \Theta_{\rm ViT} = (2,12,6,4;6)$ for the opposite case where $N_s \ll N_p$.
+In the latter regime, direct inversion of the FS tensor becomes prohibitively expensive and the gradient estimator introduced in \cref{eqn:grad_cmc} proves essential for the evaluation of the natural gradient.
+As shown in \cref{fig:Mx_10x10}(a), both models provide consistent predictions, underscoring the effectiveness of p-tVMC in yielding consistent results across different architectures, provided they are sufficiently expressive.
+These findings establish the ViT as a promising ansatz not only for ground-state simulations, as previously shown in Refs.~\cite{Viteritti2023, Viteritti2023a}, but also for large-scale simulations of quantum dynamics.

-For the fidelity estimator, we use \cref{eqn:smc_controlled}, and for the gradient, we adopt the more stable choice \cref{eqn:grad_H}.
-This allows us to leverage the neural tangent method for performing NGD, which would otherwise be impractical for the ViT architecture, where $N_p \simeq 2^{18}$.
-All simulations were performed using the autonomous damping strategy in \cref{sec:auto_damping}.

-All simulations are initialized in the paramagnetic ground state using a two-step process.
-First, traditional VMC is employed to approximate the ground state of $\hat H_x = \sum_{i} \hat \sigma^{x}i$.
-This is followed by an infidelity minimization step to align the variational state with the target state $\phi{\rm gs}(y) = \text{const.}$ for all $y \in [-1, +1]^N$, ensuring machine precision for the initial condition.